nus-cs2103-AY2122S2/ip/README.md

 # User Guide

 BingChilling is a **desktop app for managing tasks. optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, BingChilling can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, Bing Chilling can get your contact management tasks done faster than traditional GUI apps.

 <div align="center">
 <img src="./docs/Ui.png" alt="user using bing chilling" width=400px/>